 I am now offering individual photography instruction to residents within the Triangle area (Chapel Hill, Durham, & Raleigh) and Alamance County (Burlington, Graham, & Mebane) of North Carolina.
 At present, instruction takes place on a per-hour, one-on-one basis, or small groups.
 You may choose your own location, or settle for one of several locales with particular photographic opportunities.
+Contact info at the bottom of this page.

 Cost is $40.00 for the first hour, $30.00 for each additional thereafter, payable as you go.
 Scheduling is flexible within some constraints, since I am also working full-time.
 But this has the benefit that you do not have to commit to a regular schedule or a fixed number of classes.